Warning

 To be able to connect the Minion to the Master using a certain source IP address or port, the following options have been added:

-config option predates referring to a salt
+environment config option renamed to saltenv¶The environment config option predates referring to a salt

 fileserver environment as a saltenv.
 To pin a minion to a single

-overriding that environment would be done with the saltenv
+overriding that environment would be done with the saltenv argument.
+For

-is now simply referred to as
+consistency, environment is now simply referred to as

-.
+saltenv.
 There are no plans to deprecate or remove

-, if used it will log a warning and its value will be
+environment, if used it will log a warning and its value will be

-used as saltenv
+used as saltenv.

-, this option will prevent a minion from allowing the
+lock_saltenv config option added¶If set to True, this option will prevent a minion from allowing the

 running states.